How Governments Support Semiconductor Growth: Policies, Incentives, and Global Strategies

 - Supply Chain Stability: Reduces dependency on external sources

-Types of Government Support
+Government Support Types

 1. Financial Incentives